All Episodes

 I'm not portraying myself as a victim by any stretch, so don't misunderstand.

-It is always this way, and has always been this way for conservatives.
+It is always this way and has always been this way for conservatives.

 You want decent press, or do you want to smash communist Russia?

-Tax cuts do not get the credit for creating mountains and mountains of unexpected revenue pouring into the treasury.
+Tax cuts do not get the credit for creating mountains and mountains of unexpected revenue pouring into the Treasury.

-You want buzz and credit for tax cuts, or do you want a roaring economy with flush federal coffers and lower tax rates?
+Or do you want a roaring economy with flush federal coffers and lower tax rates?

-Now, on that one, I understand the importance of getting it out to educate people as to what happened, but they are people are living this, and their press is never going to give this to you.
+Now, on that one, I understand the importance of getting it out to educate people as to what happened, but people are living this.

 The press is never going to acknowledge that any aspect of conservatism works.